srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 The architecture of our vibration monitoring system requires data be sent to two destinations: storage and analysis.
 Azure IoT provides a great method of directing data to the right service, through *message routing*.

-In our scenario, we need create two routes:
+In our scenario, we need to create two routes:

 * the first route will be to storage for achiving data
-* the second route will to an Event Hub for anomoly detection
+* the second route will to an Event Hub for anomaly detection

 Since message routes are best built and tested one at a time, this exercise will focus on the storage route.
 We'll call this route the "logging" route, and it involves digging a few levels deep into the creation of Azure resources.
 All the features required to build this route are available in the Azure portal.